wisolman/markdown_guide/README.markdown

 2. Enable it by selecting `Markdown Guide` in the `System -> Extensions` menu, choose Enable from the with-selected menu, and then click Apply.

-3. Now the condensed guide will appear below any textarea field that uses one of the markdown text formatter options.
+3. Now a button for showing the condensed guide will appear below any textarea field that uses one of the markdown text formatter options.

 TODO
 ----